 Clark, American, is an Interpretive Consultant and Trainer working out of Austin, Texas.
 He retired from the City of Austin in 2015 after serving for 25 years as the Austin Nature & Science Center’s Exhibit Coordinator.
 His professional focus is on community networking, open space management, resource protection, and heritage interpretation.
 His work has included the creation of natural and cultural exhibits, oral history and archive project management, community engagement and institution development, interpretive planning and training, and event planning.
 He holds degrees in Public Affairs from the University of Texas’ LBJ School and Theatre from Tulane University.
 His career has been diverse but with the common thread of creating opportunities for individuals to find for themselves new or enhanced connections with the wonders of creation and encouraging them to pass on to future generations this strong foundation from which to navigate the vagaries of life.

-Vacant - SECRETARY
+dr. trace gale - SECRETARY